 It is a good habit to create a page with the key to your symbols in your journal.
 Remember to number the page and add it to your index.

 The goals pages can be really intimidating for beginners if you happen to stumble across other peoples bullet journals.
 If you are trying out how to bullet journal to suit you, nevermind what other people do, start with the basics.
 You can always elaborate once you get the hang of it.

 Create pages where you list your goals.
 Remember to number the pages and add them to the index.
 Once you have listed your goals, you can start thinking about how to visually track progress, and if you want to break some of your goals down further.
 Create new pages as needed, for keeping track or detailing down.

 Step 6: Plan ahead and make time for journaling

 Use your bullet journal to avoid cramming too much into the same time slot.
 Once you get the overview, it is easy to get a better picture of how much time you will have for bullet journaling.

 In the beginning, when you are learning how to bullet journal, allow some extra time for journaling every day.
 Once you get the hang of it, you will pick up speed.
 Or, alternatively, you can allow your creativity to take a larger place in your bullet journaling.

 Finally - keep using our bullet journal!
-It will get easier, take less time and become a natural habit.
+It will get easier, take less time and becomes a natural habit.
 By thinking about how to bullet journal, you will note what works for you and what needs to be re-thought to suit you and your life better.